-If we’re honest, this track isn’t exactly a must-do, particularly if you’re visiting Northland on a tight schedule.
+If we’re honest, this track isn’t exactly a must-do in the overall scheme of things, particularly if you’re visiting Northland on a tight schedule.
 However, if you’re visiting nearby Kai Iwi Lakes (and you really, really should) then you might want to consider this short, easy walk.
 Your efforts will be rewarded with a little surprise.

 Like most who camp at Kai Iwi Lakes, we were there to enjoy the crystal clear water.
 We stayed overnight at Pine Beach campground and in the morning were treated to some of the glassiest mirror smooth water we’ve ever seen.
 Naturally we had to explore the lake on our stand up paddleboards.